enbeesaur/ubuprov/README.md

 ### Roadmap

  * Create machine or function/task based package lists in separate files (i.e. system-ace.txt or function-general.txt)
  * Separate out into sub-scripts to clean up code, make it all more readable, etc.
+ * Ensure UbuProv can be run fully unattended (currently certain packages have human interaction dialogs).